 That’s how you stay focused and make sure you build success upon success.

-It must’ve been interesting to work in an entirely Chinese environment as a Westerner for Porter Erisman, the author of this book.
+It must’ve been interesting to work in an entirely Chinese environment as a Westerner for Porter Erisman, the author of Alibaba’s World.
 Viewing Alibaba’s story through his inside, yet outside lens gives it just enough objectivity to make the lessons interesting on a general level – a great mix of biography and business!

 Who would I recommend the Alibaba’s World summary to?